-Kathranne Knight was born in Iowa in 1967.
-She received an MFA from The Yale University School of Art and a BA from The University of Texas at Austin.
-She has been artist in residence at Donald Judd’s Chinati Foundation and the Connemara Conservancy Foundation, Dallas, Texas.
-Her work has been shown in The Danforth Museum of Art, Mass MoCA, and The Des Moines Art Center, and in exhibitions at Carroll and Sons Gallery, (Boston, MA), Geoffrey Young Gallery, (Gt.
-Barrington, MA) Muriel Guepin Gallery, (New York, NY) and many others.
-Knight received the Iowa Artist Fellowship in 2014.
+Kathranne Knight holds an MFA from The Yale University School of Art.
+Her drawings speak in the packed way of a symbol, often stripped down and elemental, but ricocheting with associations and metaphoric possibilities.
+Impermanence, multiplication, and issues of representation are plumbed through materials as various as fly paper, silver, tears, and graphite; while the action and materiality of drawing are stretched, performed, and reconfigured.
+Knight has been artist in residence at Donald Judd’s Chinati Foundation and the Connemara Conservancy Foundation, Dallas, Texas.
+Her work has been shown in The Danforth Museum of Art, Mass MoCA, The Des Moines Art Center, Carroll and Sons Gallery, (Boston, MA), Geoffrey Young Gallery, (Gt.
+Barrington, MA) Muriel Guepin Gallery, (New York, NY) September Gallery, (Hudson, NY) and many others.
+Knight was an Iowa Artist Fellow in 2014, awarded an Iowa Artist Grant in 2015 and 2021, and is co-publisher of the art+poetry press, Correspondence Publishing.

 2010-2014 The line as horizon is a picture device and a psychological place.
 In the drawing the horizon is made up of dashed lines, which refer to the process of its own making and provide a rhythmic, syncopated space.
 It is a place where two things meet, not only land and sky or water and sky, but also day meeting night in the form of a sunset.
 You ride off into it—the end of one thing and the beginning of another, uncertain future.
 While we might think of the sunset as a comforting trope, I want to show the hovering, unstable moment produced at this juncture of past and present.
 Formally, the thing is built through the accretion of vertical and horizontal lines taken from Mondrian, Van Gogh, and the Bauhaus Weavers.
 For a bit of big sky romanticism I searched Thomas Cole, Donald Judd and the films of John Ford.